 Ben has presented his research at four World Golf Fitness Summits in The USA, at the World Scientific Congress for Golf and been a keynote workshop presenter for many organisations across Europe including The PGAs of Czech Republic, Spain, Ireland, and The PGA of GB&I at coaching CPD workshops.

 Articles written by Ben on the Sport and Fitness team blog can be found here

 Ben is Chair of the Sport Research group and their blog can be found here

 Ben's research has impact upon the education material of sports coaches, most noteably on The PGA's FdSc in Professional Golf.
-Here his research into warm-up protocols, training behaviours and practices etc. has influenced the design of their residential and online teaching material.
+Here his research into warm-up protocols, training behaviours and practices and perceptions of sports science in golf etc. has influenced the design of their residential and online teaching material.

 Ben has completed the Medici Enterprise Training programme (2019) and is involved in enterprise projects developing sports technology using evidence from his research and publications.

 Alongside his OU role Ben works with many elite amateur and professional golfers (since 2006) providing strength and conditioning support.
 Ben is the strength and conditioning coach for England Golf's West Midlands U18 squads: 2012-present.